raikutro/fortunatemaps/README.md

 Make sure to add a .env file to the folder containing the MongoDB Connection URL.

 I use **MongoDB Atlas** to host the DB, but you can also use a local MongoDB Connection if you know how to set that up.
-You also require a **AWS S3** Bucket for map file storage.

 Testing functions of the site that require account login, do not require the **CTFAuth** API.
 Check out the .env.example file to see how.
 **CTFAuth** requires a domain callback URL, so use **ngrok** to tunnel your IP if you use the API.